Understanding Alopecia Areata: Causes, Symptoms, and Treatment Options

 If you are experiencing hair loss and suspect that you may have alopecia areata, it is important to see a doctor.
 A dermatologist, a doctor who specialises in skin conditions, is usually the best type of doctor to see for alopecia areata.
 The dermatologist will examine your scalp and possibly do a biopsy to confirm the diagnosis.

-How I cured my Alopecia Areata
+How can I cure my Alopecia Areata

 Things to avoid when you have Alopecia Areata